Nancy Thompson (A Nightmare on Elm Street): Films

 In the 2010 remake, Nancy's last name is "Holbrook," portrayed by Rooney Mara.
-When people in Nancy's high school begin dying in their sleep, she joins Quentin Smith (Kyle Gallner) in an investigation into their shared nightmares.
+She is depicted as a depressed, goth girl and an aspiring art student, living with her single mother Gwen.
+When people in Nancy's high school begin dying in their sleep, she joins her boyfriend Quentin Smith (Kyle Gallner) in an investigation into their shared nightmares.
 Nancy's mother (Connie Britton) admits to them that all the kids in the preschool were molested by a man named Fred Krueger, the school gardener.
 She claims that Freddy fled the area before they could turn him in and that their dreams of Freddy are just repressed memories.
+After learning the truth about Freddy's death they assumed he was innocent, until they found his photos of themselves as children.
 After Nancy realizes she can pull things out of her dreams and hallucinations, they plan to pull him into the real world and kill him.
 After killing him, they burn down the preschool with Freddy's corpse inside, and they escape.
 The film ends ambiguously with Freddy killing her mother.